JEBTZ/CMSIAW/README.md

 # vagrant-wordpress-lemp

+## ATTENTION: development has moved to [vagrant-wordpress](https://github.com/axocomm/vagrant-wordpress)

+### This repository will no longer be maintained!

 A somewhat reasonable Vagrant setup that might be useful for quick WordPress development environments.

 This setup contains the following: